NMcKinney237/Portfolio/Readme.md

 Below are highlights and project samples related to my understanding of various softwares and code languages.

+## Python | Data Cleaning and Development of Analysis Packages

+Seen below:  A code example where I cleaned and re-organized multiple e-commerce databases into a usable data package showing granular order data.
+I also established code that allowed for a quick query, cutting the file size for ease of use in Excel or Tableau.

+Data Cleaning Code:

+Quick Analysis Code:

 ## Tableau | Dual Axis Mapping